hcs0/docutils/README.rst

 ``version="1.4.4.c13"`` then run ``python setup.py sdist`` to create the python source package in the 'dist/' folder.

-With this package, manually install it into the repo to test.
+With this package, manually install it into the ``build-*`` folder in the repo to test.
 For example to test ``scame`` in the ``server`` repo:

 ```